Step 1: Apply Online

 Yosemite Faculty Association

-he Extended opportunity Programs and Services (EOP&S) College Readiness Program is designed to widen the vision and brighten the future of financially and academically disadvantaged students.
-Through participation in classroom instruction, extra-curricular fieldtrips and participation in the economic, academic and counseling support services by the EOP&S Program, students acquire valuable insights, skills and attitudes required for academic success!
+The Extended opportunity Programs and Services (EOP&S) College Readiness Program is designed to widen the vision and brighten the future of financially and academically disadvantaged students.
+Through participation in classroom instruction, class discussion, extra-curricular activities and fieldtrips and participation in the economic, academic and counseling support services made available by the EOP&S Program, students develop valuable insights, skills and attitudes required for academic success!

 The College Readiness Program is composed of skill-building courses in Health Education, Guidance, and Study Skills.
 Students who successfully complete their courses may be eligible to receive 7.5 units of associate degree applicable credit.